Marian-Vittek/raspilot/README.md

 asynchronously and the input is read as it comes.
 The autopilot itself runs an infinite loop at an adjustable frequency.
 Frequency is configurable and ranges between 50Hz and 5kHz.
-Less stable designs with a centre of gravity above propellers require higher frequency.
+Less stable designs with the centre of gravity above propellers require higher frequency.
 Most of our drones (small and large) were operated at around 200 Hz.
-Software that physically controls ESCs runs in a separate process too.
-This architecture makes it easy to integrate specific sensors, ESC protocols or specific motor hardware.

 From the user point of view, the whole autopilot behaves like a